cpayal/caddtools/index.md

 ---
-layout: home  # Or a custom layout if you've created one
+layout: custom_home  # Or a custom layout if you've created one
 title: Home
 ---